stanton119/data-analysis/README.md

     *   with LightGBM
     *   Greykite
 *   PCA via embedding layer
-*   Compare autoencoder on images to PCA compression
 *   NN to predict tempo from song, generate dummy dataset
 *   Word embeddings plot with hiplot
     *   Plot with PCA first and compare with hiplot